Decentralized Voltage Control of AC Microgrids with Constant Power Loads using Control Barrier Functions: Boundedness of error trajectory using a control barrier function

 then for all $e_{i} \in \partial \mc{S}_i $ and $i \in \mc{M}$ it holds that $\ts{Image}\left(\alpha_{nom,i}(e_i,z_{i})\right) \subset \mbb{R}_{<0}$. \end{lemma} \begin{proof} We begin this proof by rearranging (\ref{eq:V_tilde}) as,

 where,

 Investigating the properties of $f_{K}(\cdot)$, it is straightforward to show that for $e_i \in \partial \mc{S}_i$ the function obtains strictly positive values.
-This follows from the fact that in the only case where $f_{K}(\cdot)$ is not a sum of strictly positive functions is when $e_{q,i} = -\bar{e}_i$.
+This follows from the fact that in the only case where $f_{K}(\cdot)$ is not a sum of strictly positive functions is when $e_{q,i} = -\bar{e}$.
 However, utilizing Lemma \ref{lem:zd_bound}, the second summand of the first term remains strictly positive and dominates the other two terms inside the parenthesis.
-A second important property is that the function only vanishes at $(0,0)$, which implies that $f_{K}(\cdot)$ is continuously differentiable on $\partial S_i$.
-Thus, requiring (\ref{eq:V_tilde}) to be strictly negative can be guaranteed by the sufficient condition
+Thus, a sufficient condition for (\ref{eq:a_nom_v2}) to be strictly negative is computed as

-It is noted that the above satisfy both conditions for the application of the Extreme Value Theorem; namely the set $\partial \mc{S}_i$ is compact and each individual function is continuous on this set.
+Note that the denominator of the right-hand-side only vanishes at $(0,0) \notin \partial S_i$, which implies that the bounding function is continuously differentiable on $\partial S_i$.
+In addition, the above satisfy both conditions for the application of the Extreme Value Theorem; the set $\partial \mc{S}_i$ is compact and each individual function is continuous on this set.
 Therefore, there always exist at least one solution to each optimization problem.
-At the same time $K_i$ is guaranteed to exist since $f_{K}(\cdot)$ does not vanish on $\partial \mc{S}_i$.
-Applying the lagrange method of multipliers to each individual optimization problem above computes the lower bound,
+Applying the Lagrange method of multipliers to each individual optimization problem allows the computation of the bounding function

-Setting the right hand side to $\beta_{i}(e_i,z_i)$ completes the proof. \end{proof} \begin{remark} Lemma \ref{lem:zd_bound} can be used to conclude that the lower bound on $K_i$ is strictly positive.
+Setting the right hand side to $\beta_{i}(z_i)$ completes the proof. \end{proof} \begin{remark} Lemma \ref{lem:zd_bound} can be used to conclude that the lower bound on $K_i$ is strictly positive.
 This follows from the fact that the nominator is a sum of strictly positive functions.
 Then, applying the condition of Lemma \ref{lem:zd_bound}, it can be directly shown that the denominator attains strictly positive values. \end{remark} We are now in position to establish positive invariance of (\ref{eq:error_PI_set}) under the solution of the error dynamics.
 This property is proven in the next result.